How To Convert CC To HP (With CC To HP Calculator)

 So, how much CC equals 1 horsepower?
 Again, this question is essentially impossible to estimate.
 Your engine produces the power it produces.
 Look it up in your owner’s manual!

 In a naturally-aspirated engine, you might find roughly 15 CC equals 1 horsepower.
-For reference, converting 1,000 CC to HP would yield about 67 HP (by this calculation) and a 2,000 CC motor approximately 133 HP.
+For reference, converting 1,000 CC to HP would yield about 67 HP (by this calculation) and a 2,000 CC engine approximately 133 HP.

 If you want to know the actual BHP of your car, you can consider taking it to a dyno.
 The mechanics will put it on a rolling road and measure the force produced by the wheels.
 This will give you a valuable indication of your vehicle’s performance in real-life and the amount of engine renovation required.